Game-based Learning Applications: Hospital Hygiene

 Simply put, a combination of a lack of access to clean water, inadequate sanitary facilities, and a lack of general awareness of the importance of hand hygiene (particularly in hospitals and other healthcare facilities) make practicing proper handwashing techniques critical in the the fight against the spread of healthcare-associated infections.
 While there exist no shortage of text and video-based hand hygiene guides (seriously, pick your flavor: Gangnam Style parody?
 All About That Bass video remake?
 Michael Jackson’s Beat It?), much research has suggested that game-based instruction leads to improved engagement and performance among learners – hence the creation of a much-needed game-based hand hygiene solution: AppClinic’s Handwashing Simulator.

 Perfect for healthcare students learning proper handwashing techniques or for professionals looking to practice their hygienic skills, Handwashing Simulator helps players master proper washing time lengths, techniques, and scrubbing methods via satisfying touch-based simulation.
-Developed by academics and available exclusively for iPad, the game makes an excellent study tool, test prep reference, or general guide to the basics of proper hospital hygiene.
-AppClinic's Handwashing Simulator is available now for iPad.
+Developed by academics and available exclusively for iOS and Android, the game makes an excellent study tool, test prep reference, or general guide to the basics of proper hospital hygiene.
+AppClinic's Handwashing Simulator is available now for iPad and Android tablets.

 What strategies has your workplace implemented to encourage healthy hand hygiene?
 Have you or your colleagues had an opportunity to try a game-based healthcare simulation like Handwashing Simulator?
 We’d love to hear your stories – don’t hesitate to get in touch!